 Sunglasses for Prescription Eyeglass Users

 If you wear prescription eyeglasses there are a number of options for sun protection.
 These options include prescription sunglasses, photochromic lenses (which turn from clear lenses to dark when you go outside), clip-ons, fitovers (which are sunglasses that go over your prescription eyewear) or wearing contact lenses with plano (non-prescription) sunglasses.
-Speak to your optician to determine the best option for you.
+Speak to our Boise optician to determine the best option for you.